 How we test baby and child car seats

-Our video shows you some of the safety failures we've found while testing car seats.
+Our video below shows you some of the safety failures we've found while testing car seats.
 These include children being flung forward and seats breaking.

 Unlike some other websites that publish reviews, we crash-test each child car seat we test and carry out fitting checks so we can tell you which give the best protection and which you should avoid.
 Here's why you can trust our testing.